AntonovAnton/math.evaluation/README.md

 Added in version [2.2.0](https://github.com/AntonovAnton/math.evaluation/releases/tag/2.2.0)

-Complex numbers are written in the form a ± bi, where a is the real part and bi is the imaginary part.
+Complex numbers are written in the form **a ± bi**, where **a** is the real part and **bi** is the imaginary part.
-In mathematical expressions involving complex numbers, it's advisable to use parentheses to ensure clarity and obtain the expected result.
+In mathematical expressions involving complex numbers, it's advisable to use parentheses () to ensure clarity and obtain the expected result.
-If parentheses are not used and the result is unexpected, you can review the evaluation steps using the Evaluating event, as shown in the example above.

 ## Supported math functions, operators, and constants